NiranjanBhujel/pyNLControl/README.md

 # pyNLControl

 `pyNLCOntrol` is a package to solve general estimation and control problem (including non-linear problem).
 Further, it also  provides different method for analysis of dynamic system.
-This package is based on \texttt{CasADi} for python ([https://web.casadi.org/](https://web.casadi.org/)).
+This package is based on `CasADi` for python ([https://web.casadi.org/](https://web.casadi.org/)).
 This means problem should be formulated in `CasADi`.

 ## Requirements
 * python >= 3.6 (might work on older version of python3, not tested)